 Upon completion of the Programme, you will be allocated a School Relationship Manager who will be your main point of contact going forward for any support you may need.

-Whilst we do not have any fixed office premises, our charity is based in central Bedford and our work currently covers all primary schools in Bedford Borough and Central Bedfordshire.
+Whilst we do not have any fixed office premises, our charity is based in central Bedford and our work currently covers all primary schools within a 30 mile radius of Bedford.

 - it helps us assess how effective our workshops are and ensure that they are having the desired impact on children;

 - it enables us to learn and develop the programme in response to school feedback

 - it enables us to show impact both in order to apply for external funding as well as to report back on any funding we receive.

 Without the generosity of external funders, our work could not happen and the charity would be unable to exist; therefore, completion of the forms is an essential part of the Programme.